lab1092/blender-manual_ja/manual/modeling/meshes/editing/duplicating/screw.rst

 -----------

 As we have explained before,
-the :guilabel:`Screw` tool generates clean and simple meshes to deal with; they are light, well-connected and are created with very predictable results.
+the *Screw* tool generates clean and simple meshes to deal with; they are light, well-connected and are created with very predictable results.
 This is due to the Blender calculations taking into account not only the height of the vector, but also its starting angle.
 It means that Blender will connect the vertices with each other